Skip to main content

 Pregnancy

 There is a lack of information about using Cabenuva during pregnancy and cabotegravir and rilpivirine can be detected in systemic circulation for up to 12 months or longer after discontinuing the injections.
-Talk to your doctor if you are intending to become pregnant to discuss the risks versus benefits taking into consideration that HIV can be passed to your baby if the virus is not controlled during pregnancy.
+Talk to your doctor if you intend to become pregnant to discuss the risks versus benefits taking into consideration that HIV can be passed to your baby if the virus is not controlled during pregnancy.

 If you inadvertently become pregnant there is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to cabotegravir or rilpivirine during pregnancy.
 Your healthcare provider can register you by calling the Antiretroviral Pregnancy Registry (APR) at 1-800-258-4263.